-During FY 2022, the Commission's four primary goals arising from its 2022 Strategic Plan consisted of (1) Industry Integrity; (2) Preparedness; (3) Outreach; and (4) Agency Accountability.
-Due to the COVID-19 pandemic, the NIGC remained fully operational through continued modification of work processes and maximum telework to protect the safety of its staff and stakeholders.
+During FY 2024, the Commission's four primary goals arising from its 2022 Strategic Plan consisted of (1) Industry Integrity; (2) Preparedness; (3) Outreach; and (4) Agency Accountability.
 As such, during the past fiscal year, the Commission accomplished the following goals and tasks.